Dynamics of neural scaling laws in random feature regression with powerlaw-distributed kernel eigenvalues: Related works

-\citet*{feature_bordelon_2025} studied learning dynamics as gradient flow with power law data in a type of linear random feature models, which showed how effects of feature learning may affect neural scaling laws, while considering systems in a gradient flow regime.
+On the side of the dynamical approaches, \citet{advaniHighdimensionalDynamicsGeneralization2020} studied the dynamics of deterministic gradient flow in linear regression with L2 regularization; compared to our work, their work lacks temporal stochasticity and power-law distributed eigenvalue spectra; instead their data is Gaussian i.i.d. \citet*{bordelonDynamicalModelNeural2024a} studied learning dynamics as gradient flow with power law data in a type of linear random feature models, which showed how effects of feature learning may affect neural scaling laws, while considering systems in a gradient flow regime.
 Our setup is most closely related to theirs, however, they do not cover the effects of L2 regularization and in addition our work requires fewer and more interpretable order parameters.
-While having access to the dynamics, the authors do not investigate the response functions and the resulting slowdown of the training dynamics further, but rather focus on the time dynamics of the loss.
+While having access to the dynamics, the authors do not investigate the response functions and the resulting slowdown of the training dynamics further, but rather focus on the time dynamics of the loss. \citet*{paquette2024phases} study the compute-optimal Pareto frontier in random feature regression trained by SGD with finite batch size and power-law features, deriving a deterministic Volterra equation via random matrix theory and identify multiple scaling phases.
+Like \citet{bordelonDynamicalModelNeural2024a}, they use a down-projected student-teacher setup.
+We instead study Langevin gradient flow with identical student and teacher features, which, beyond feature regression, naturally connects to the Bayesian posterior. \selectlanguage{american}

-Methodologically, our work is also related to \citet{spectral_canatar_2021}, who consider feature regression in a reproducing kernel Hilbert space perspective with power-law distributed kernel eigenvalues, but only in the limit of infinite training time.
-While technically the authors introduce stochasticity (finite temperature), they do not exploit the link to Bayesian inference which we expose here.
-Further approaches also include computing the asymptotic limit at $t\rightarrow\infty$ utilizing Green's function approaches \cite{Sollich_1994}, where \citet{Halkjaer_Winther_1996} also considered the effects of modes of the input covariance on the convergence of gradient descent. \selectlanguage{american}